VS

 Both vehicles offer seating for 5 people.

-In curb weight, Suzuki Ignis is slight lighter – 935 kg compared to 940 kg.
+In terms of curb weight, Suzuki Ignis is marginally lighter – 935 kg compared to 940 kg.
 The difference is around 5 kg.

-In terms of boot space, the Suzuki Ignis offers slightly more room – 267 L compared to 235 L. That’s a difference of about 32 L.
+Looking at boot space, the Suzuki Ignis offers somewhat more boot space – 267 L compared to 235 L. That’s a difference of about 32 L.

-In maximum load capacity, the Suzuki Ignis performs somewhat better – up to 1100 L, which is about 188 L more than the Mitsubishi Space Star.
+For maximum load capacity, the Suzuki Ignis offers slightly more capacity – up to 1,100 L, about 188 L more than the Mitsubishi Space Star.

-When it comes to payload, Mitsubishi Space Star minimal takes the win – 400 kg compared to 395 kg.
+When it comes to payload, the Mitsubishi Space Star carries only slightly more – 400 kg compared to 395 kg.
 That’s a difference of about 5 kg.

 Who wins the race in the data check?

-The Suzuki Ignis stands out in the key areas in the objective data comparison.
+The Suzuki Ignis holds a solid overall lead in the objective data comparison.

 This result only shows which model scores more points on paper – not which of the two cars feels right for you.